To call Indiana "white bread" might seem like a put-down, until you consider two words: Wonder Bread.

 What are your favorite spectator foods?
 Click the links below for ideas from the Kitchen Window column, and share yours in the Comments section below.

 - Recipes for Guac, pizza, chili and wings — with a twist

 - For a rustic take on pizza, dig into Spanish Flatbreads

-- Try your hand at homemade sausages, or dress up a hot dog with Sandwich Monday's Hot Dog Super Bowl)
+- Try your hand at homemade sausages, or dress up a hot dog with these tubular recipes (for inspiration, check out Sandwich Monday's Hot Dog Super Bowl)